BIGJRA/BIGJRA.github.io/rejuv.md

 onto the platform.
 Enter, and follow the path up to the 9-badge gate.
 Talk to the treasure chest for a battle with **Gastly!**

 Enter the Lost Castle and make your way straight to the back.
-If you’ve opened all 9 of the badge gate chests, head in to get the *Vespiquen Crest,* and *TM61 Will-o-Wisp.*
+If you've opened all 9 of the badge gate chests, head in to get the *Vespiquen Crest,* and *TM61 Will-o-Wisp.*